Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 {% link an extensive article about the server https://en.wikipedia.org/wiki/Server_(computing) %}

 On a small note, Internet is about making computers talk to each other.
-So you can transform your own computer in a server if you want by installing those specific softwares!
+So you can transform your own computer in a server if you want by installing those specific software!

 ### The Browser